RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-liked-specific-video.md

 > **view-source:https://www.linkedin.com/feed/update/urn:li:activity:XXXXXXXXXXXXXXXXXXX/**

 Press enter to load source code of the video.
-On source page press **Ctrl + F** to find Video ID, then search for “**urn:li:ugcPost:**” you will get the Video ID, copy it.
+On source page press **Ctrl + F** to find Video ID, then search for “**urn:li:ugcPost:**”, go to the last match, you will get the Video ID, copy it.

 ![How to view source code on LinkedIn](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/view-source-video.png)